miguel-osuna/Simple-Social-App/README.md

 ## :bulb: Getting Started

-Follow the instructions below to get a copy of the project, whether it's for development or testing purposes.
+Follow the instructions below to get a copy of the project, either for development or testing purposes.
-3

 ### :clipboard: Prerequisites

 You'll need Git, Python 3.7, Pip, Django and a Virtual Environment (like Conda).